diegogalarza/Reactable/README.md

 externals folder, add a path for each lib mentioned before, and also add a path directly to the 'amoeba_sounds' folder.
 This to ensure the correct performance of our proyect.

+## Credits
+Final proyect for the subject "Interaccion y Sonido" (Sound and Interaction) at Pontificia Universidad Javeriana Cali, Colombia, 2019.

 ## Authors
 * **Diego F. Galarza** - *Programming and Visual content* - [diegogalarza](https://github.com/diegogalarza)